mdavindarinaldy/fgo24-react-redux-persist/README.md

 4. Project will running on http://localhost:5173

 ## Dependencies
 This project using node.js to run, make sure to install node on your machine.
-Other than that, this project also using Vite, React, React Hook, React Hook Form, React Router DOM and ESLint.
+Other than that, this project also using Vite, React, React Hook, React Hook Form, and ESLint.

 ## Basic Information
 This project is part of training in Kodacademy Bootcamp Batch 24 made by Muhammad Davinda Rinaldy